 What does promoting offline mean?

-Promoting offline is all about marketing to customers using a range of options they can touch, feel and experience.
+Promoting your business offline is all about marketing to customers using a range of options they can touch, feel and experience.
 This includes everything from your business card and letterhead through to brochures and flyers, posters and banners.

 In fact, there are a number of offline marketing approaches that are ideal for promoting your business and inspiring trust in your brand.
 Having a presence in the real world can help build and strengthen relationships as well as get people talking about your products or services.
 So if you want to give your small business a big boost then it’s worth exploring the wide range of cost-effective offline marketing methods out there that can engage your target audience.